krayin/user-guide/docs/2.0/mail/mails.md

 ## Draft

-A "draft" in email refers to an unsent email message that is saved as a work-in-progress.
+A draft in email refers to an unsent email message that is saved as a work-in-progress.
 Drafts are a useful feature in email because they allow users to start composing an email message, but then save it to be finished or edited at a later time.

 A list of draft emails is stored as shown in the below image.